 - Your name under your profile settings and your name under your invoice settings should be the same.

-- Your bank may impose processing fees which will be deducted from the amount you receive.
+- Your bank may impose processing fees.
+If so, keep in mind that this will be deducted from the amount you receive.
 If your bank account is in a currency other than Euro, Hyperwallet, as other providers do, will use their internal currency exchange rate.
 Because this is their internal currency exchange rate, we are unable to show you this information as we do not have access to it ourselves.